University of Freiburg: Rankings

+By subject

 Current affairs

 Teams of the University of Freiburg frequently participate in academic competitions with considerable success.
 The moot court team of the Faculty of Law has been the most successful team in the history of the competition Willem C. Vis International Commercial Arbitration Moot.
 The humanoid robot team of the Faculty of Engineering regularly competes with distinction in international tournaments.
 The University of Freiburg team has also repeatedly scored highly at the International Genetically Engineered Machine undergraduate synthetic biology competition held at the Massachusetts Institute of Technology.
 The team was supported by numerous university institutions, among them the recently established bioss cluster of excellence.
 The University of Freiburg also participates in the National Model United Nations held annually in New York City.

 The genetically engineered golden rice was developed by the University of Freiburg (Peter Beyer) and the ETH Zurich (Ingo Potrykus) from 1992 to 2000.
 It was considered a breakthrough in biotechnology at the time of publication and now can help to provide vitamin A to people lacking access to it in their diets.

 When previous rector Jäger retired in 2008, law professor Andreas Voßkuhle was chosen as his successor.
 However, shortly after the start of his term, the Social Democratic Party of Germany nominated Voßkuhle as vice-president of the Federal Constitutional Court of Germany.
 Voßkuhle accepted the nomination, was confirmed, and took his seat on the court in May 2008.
 In July 2008, then vice-rector Hans-Jochen Schiewer was elected as successor to Voßkuhle.
 Schiewer has assumed the position of rector with the start of the winter term 2008/2009.

 The University of Freiburg offers educational audio and video contents on the iTunes U software platform since January 2008.

 The University of Freiburg Institute of Physics is actively involved with research at the Large Hadron Collider and has contributed significantly to the ATLAS experiment, resulting in the discovery of the Higgs boson in 2012.